DGCA had issued notice to Kozhikode airport in July 2019 over critical safety lapses

 The DGCA observed a shortage of reserve stock of 6,630 litres of Aqueous Film Forming Foam concentrate (AFFF) and 140 kg of "DCP complementary agent" - both are used to put out fires - at the Aircraft Rescue and Firefighting (ARFF) station of the airport.

-Scheduled international passenger flights remain suspended in India since March 23 due to the novel coronavirus pandemic.
+Scheduled international passenger flights have been suspended in India since March 23 due to the novel coronavirus pandemic.